HimaxWiseEyePlus/himax_tflm/tensorflow/lite/micro/examples/handwriting/README.md

 ![serial output](images/output_result_serial_terminal.png)

-and you can also check sensor image by SPI out
+and you can also check sensor image by SPI output

 ![serial output](images/output_result_spi.png)